nikitaclicks/next-auth-table-storage/README.md

 ## Notes

 1. Can be used with a JWT session strategy to decrease reads and writes.
-2. Cannot be part of the official repo https://github.com/nextauthjs/next-auth because no tests yet.
+2. Can soon become a part of an official repo https://github.com/nextauthjs/next-auth/pull/6494